East Perth Cemeteries: History

-When a representative of this paper visited the cemetery yesterday he found a skull almost intact, leg and arm bones, and other parts of poor mortal remains.
-These were lying on the rank green grass close to a bricked hole leading to the vault.
-From the ground above, the rest of the bones could be plainly seen.

-When the general public can depend upon viewing the actual remains of a dead person, and when mere children also have sight and access to such, it is time that someone in authority awakened.

 In the 1930s, the various church authorities relinquished control of the individual grants and the entire site was then re-vested as Crown land and declared a disused burial ground.
 From the mid-1930s, control and responsibility for the grounds moved between various government departments and numerous projects were undertaken to refurbish the historic site.

 Much of the area devoted to the Chinese, Jewish and Presbyterian sections was originally located west of Plain Street, and an unused Anglican section was located south of Bronte Street.
 In the late 1940s, these sections were excised and existing headstones removed.
 Some land west of Plain Street was used by the former Perth Girls' School.
 Fences separating the individual cemeteries were removed and those areas are now roadways, carparks and commercial and residential buildings.
-An access road called Forrest Avenue (previously Cemetery Road) crossed diagonally over the block which now houses the multi-storey Main Roads office building.
+An access road called Forrest Avenue (previously Cemetery Road) crossed diagonally over the block which now houses the multi-storey Don Aitken Centre.
 Extensions of Wickham and Horatio Streets have been incorporated into the grounds.

 A major redevelopment project in the late 1980s provided for landscaping and perimeter fencing to protect the church and remaining monuments from vandalism.

 In 1994, the National Trust of Western Australia became responsible for the management and conservation of the East Perth Cemeteries after being approached by the Department of Conservation and Land Management.

 The East Perth Cemeteries are significant for the following reasons: